<aside> 💡 Recommendations:

 Do not store a provider without the parameters filled in.

-2. If you nevertheless created providers ‘for the future’, correctly connect the existing (required for now) providers in the "Bots" section.
+2. If you nevertheless created providers “for the future”, correctly connect the existing (required for now) providers in the [Bot providers] section.
 In this section, for all active (currently needed) providers, the appropriate processes for processing dialogs should be indicated.
-Do not create bot records ‘for the future’.

 To register the chatbot in Creatio, follow the following steps: